sigstore/cosign/KEYLESS.md

 ### Timestamps

 Signature timestamps are checked in the [rekor](https://github.com/sigstore/rekor) transparency log.
-Signatures without timestamps are still validated, but show up with a warning because we cannot verify that the signature was created while the certificate was valid.
+Rekor's `IntegratedTime` is signed as part of its `signedEntryTimestamp`.
+Cosign verifies the signature over the timestamp and checks that the signature was created while the certificate was valid.

 ## Upcoming work

 * Root CA hardening: We should use intermediate certs rather than the root, and support chained verification.
 * Root CA configuration: We should allow users to change the roots and add their own.
 * Other timestamps: We should allow for other timestamp attestations, including attached [RFC3161](https://www.ietf.org/rfc/rfc3161.txt) signatures.
-* Better timestamp validation in Rekor: We rely on the Rekor `IntegratedTime`, which is not as verifiable as a `STH` timestamp.
 * Probably a lot more: This is very experimental.
 * More OIDC providers: Obvious.